 The principles are derived from the UN's Declaration of Human Rights, the ILO's Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the UN Convention Against Corruption.

-Once a year Indutrade will issue a Communication on Progress (CoP) that details how we are conducting our operations in accordance with the 10 principles and outlines our responsibility.
-The Communication on Progress will be published on the UN Global Compact's website, available to the general public.
+Once a year Indutrade issues a Communication on Progress (CoP) that details how we are conducting our operations in accordance with the 10 principles and outlines our responsibility.
+The Communication on Progress is published on the UN Global Compact's website, available to the general public.

 Read more about the UN Global Compact and the ten principles on: www.unglobalcompact.org.

 INDUTRADE CONTRIBUTES TO FULFILMENT OF THE UN SUSTAINABLE DEVELOPMENT GOALS

 In 2015, the UN introduced its 2030 Agenda for Sustainable Development supported by 17 Sustainable Development Goals (SDGs).
 The SDGs, which should be met by 2030, are aimed at achieving sustainable social, economic and environmental development.

 Indutrade contributes both directly and indirectly to a large number of areas.
 The SDGs that are most relevant for Indutrade are SDG 3, SDG 4, SDG 5, SDG 7, SDG 8, SDG 9, SDG 12 and SDG 13.
 You can see the specific targets that we contribute to under the KPI table for each of our focus areas.